joyrider3774/waternet/README.md

 ## Buy me a "koffie" if you feel like supporting

-I do everything in my spare time for free, if you feel something aided you and you want to support me, you can always buy me a "koffie" as we say in dutch, no obligigations whatsoever...
+I do everything in my spare time for free, if you feel something aided you and you want to support me, you can always buy me a "koffie" as we say in dutch, no obligations whatsoever...

 <a href='https://ko-fi.com/Q5Q3BKI5S' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>